ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 As such, this implementation includes a few new Linux-specific thread-related [syscalls](#syscalls).
 Additionally, the [FPVM state](#fpvm-state) has been modified in order to track the set of active threads and thread-related global state.

+#### 64-bit Architecture

+MTCannon emulates a MIPS64 machine whereas STCannon emulates a MIPS32 machine.
+The transition from MIPS32 to MIPS64 means the address space goes from 32-bit to 64-bit, greatly expanding addressable memory.

 #### Robustness